 “JUSTIN JUDE CRAFTS ACHINGLY BEAUTIFUL TALES, SOUL-SEARCHINGROCK AND FOLK SET ON A LONESOME HIGHWAY ON A WESTERNLANDSCAPE . . .
 YOU GOTTA HEAR THIS. ” – MUSIC CITY

 If you can’t make it to the party, you can also sign up for work parties.
 Join one (or more) of CHC’s scheduled work parties to help enhance and maintain the Cape Horn Trail.
-You can email [email protected] with your preferred dates and name(s), if you are interested in helping out.
+You can email [email protected] your preferred dates and name(s), if you are interested in helping out.
 Working with folks who love this trail and the gorge makes for a fun and satisfying day, while providing efforts that truly make a difference.

 CHC work events